albinjal/Bayesian-Car-Counting/blog.md

 ## Results
 After applying Bayesian Loss (BL) to the car counting task using the VGG-19 network, we conducted experiments on the Cars Overhead with Context (COWC) dataset.
 We compared our results with the baseline model using Mean Squared Error (MSE) loss.
 Additionally, we trained models using different clip values that could better suit the characteristics of the COWC dataset.
 We also explored the combination of one of the supports with AlexNet instead of VGG-19.
 In this section, we present the performance metrics obtained from these experiments and analyze the effectiveness of BL in achieving accurate car counting results.

-The table below presents the performance metrics obtained from the experiments conducted on the COWC dataset using different models and loss functions.
-The metrics included were influenced by the scene metrics from the original COWC paper as well as our personal judgment of what is important.
+The table below presents the performance metrics obtained from the 3 main experiments conducted on the COWC dataset using different models and loss functions.
+The metrics included were influenced by the scene counting metrics from the original COWC paper as well as our personal judgment of what is important.

 | Model            | MSE    | MAE    | MAE (%) | Max[MAE] (%) | Predicted Total | Total Error |